anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS.md

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/09-VM%20Playground%20-%20Name%20and%20Save%20-%20Loft%20Test%20Echo%20Answered%20No%20Preset.jpg)

 # 10) The Presets now show in the list.
-Make not of the Yes Preset, 15 and No preset 16
+Make note of the Yes Preset and No Presets, 15 and 16

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/10-VM%20Playground%20-%20Preset%20shown%20in%20list.jpg)